emqx/blog/en/202108/erlang-application-stop-order.md

-An EMQ X troubleshooting case study.
+An EMQX troubleshooting case study.

 Key words: emqx, shutdown crash, shutdown order, race condition

-[EMQ X](https://github.com/emqx/emqx) is an open-source MQTT broker built on Erlang/OTP which can serve massive amount of TCP/TLS connections.
+[EMQX](https://github.com/emqx/emqx) is an open-source MQTT broker built on Erlang/OTP which can serve massive amount of TCP/TLS connections.
 The underlying library for listening and accepting MQTT connections is called [`esockd`](https://github.com/emqx/esockd)

 ## The trouble